Fertility Frequently Asked Questions

 Preimplantation Genetic Testing ( Preimplantation Genetic Diagnosis or Preimplantation Genetic Screening)

 Preimplantation Genetic Testing is offered in our center utilizing the latest technological advances and techniques.
 Preimplantation genetic diagnosis (PGD) is offered for those individuals who have or are carriers of specific genetic disorders.
 Embryos that are found to not be affected with the genetic disorder are selected for embryo transfer.
 Embryos can also be tested to determine the presence of normal chromosomes before they are transferred into the uterus.
 This is called preimplantation genetic screening (PGS).
-For both of these procedures one or more cells are biopsied and removed from the embryo (commonly on day 5 of embryo development in our center) and sent for genetic analysis.
+For both of these procedures, one or more cells are biopsied and removed from the embryo (commonly on day five of embryo development in our center) and sent for genetic analysis.
 Chromosomally abnormal embryos will not implant or will result in a miscarriage or in an abnormal pregnancy.
 The percentage of chromosomally normal embryos will vary from patient to patient and can be affected by many factors including age and the health history of both parents.
-The embryos that are tested and show normal chromosomes will be transferred either on Day 6 after retrieval or cryopreserved and transferred at later date as described for embryo cryopreservation.
-The indications for PGS are evolving but may include someone with recurrent miscarriages, someone who is older, or has diminished ovarian function or someone with multiple failed ART cycles.
+The embryos that are tested and show normal chromosomes will be transferred either on Day six after retrieval or cryopreserved and transferred at a later date as described for embryo cryopreservation.
+The indications for PGS are evolving but may include someone with recurrent miscarriages, someone who is older or has diminished ovarian function or someone with multiple failed ART cycles.
 Some couples may choose PGS for personal reasons.
 An additional charge is required for preimplantation genetic testing.